SABIYOO/Nardos-/README.md

 - 👋 Hi, I’m @SABIYOO
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding and problem solution
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning computer software engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-

 <!---
 SABIYOO/SABIYOO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.